The Shards

 The Shards is a 2023 autofiction/horror novel by American author Bret Easton Ellis, published on January 17, 2023, by Alfred A. Knopf.
 Ellis's first novel in 13 years, The Shards is a fictionalized memoir of Ellis's final year of high school in 1981 in Los Angeles.
 It was first serialized by Ellis as an audiobook through his podcast on Patreon.

 The novel's narrator, Bret, relates the story of the events of his senior year of high school in 1981, of he and his close circle of friends' acquaintance with new student Robert Mallory and the tragedy that followed.
-The novel can be categorized as both autofiction and metafiction.
+The novel is both autofiction and metafiction.

 Plot summary

-At the outset of their senior year of high school in 1981, Bret Easton Ellis and his friends are the children of affluent film directors, producers, and other major players of the Hollywood scene, living in the heights and canyons of the Hollywood Hills, Los Angeles.
-They attend an elite prep school, Buckley, have easy access to drugs, go to lavish parties, and drive luxury cars.
+At the outset of their senior year of high school in 1981, Bret Easton Ellis and his friends are the children of affluent film directors, producers and other major players of the Hollywood scene, living in the heights and canyons of the Hollywood Hills, Los Angeles.
+They attend an elite prep school, Buckley and have easy access to drugs, luxury cars and lavish parties.

 When new student Robert Mallory first arrives at Buckley, Bret is sure that he saw him at a movie theater months before.
 However, Robert denies this.
-He claims to have previously spent time in a psychiatric facility and Bret distrusts him because of this.
-Bret soon starts believing that Robert is responsible for the murders of the "Trawler," a serial killer that has been targeting mainly female teenagers in the Los Angeles area.
-The Trawler's victims first find that furniture has been mysteriously rearranged in their homes, then their pets disappear and they receive phone calls with hang-ups, before they are abducted, mutilated and killed, and their corpses and those of their pets are later found made up into an "assemblage."
+He claims to have previously spent time in a psychiatric facility, and Bret distrusts him because of this.
+Bret soon starts believing that Robert is responsible for the murders of the "Trawler", a serial killer that has been targeting mainly female teenagers in the Los Angeles area.

+The Trawler's victims first find that furniture has been mysteriously rearranged in their homes, then their pets disappear and they receive phone calls with hang-ups, before they are abducted, mutilated and killed.
+Their corpses and those of their pets are later found made up into an "assemblage".
 The Trawler is thought to be connected to the Riders of the Afterlife, a Satanic cult.

-Bret's circle of friends, which includes the Homecoming king and queen - Thom and his girlfriend Susan - welcome Robert into their circle and trust him, despite Bret's insistence that Robert is a psychotic liar.
-These accusations fall on deaf ears, and Bret's girlfriend Debbie believes Bret is imagining things.
-Bret is gay, but passes as straight.
+Bret's circle of friends, which includes the Homecoming king and queen—Thom and his girlfriend Susan—welcome Robert into their circle and trust him, despite Bret's insistence that he is a psychotic liar.
+These accusations fall on deaf ears, and Bret's girlfriend Debbie believes he is imagining things.
+Bret is gay but passes as straight.
 He is eventually lured to a hotel suite by Debbie's father Terry, a powerful film producer who claims that he will help Bret with writing a script for a teen film.
 Instead, he takes sexual advantage of Bret.

 Bret becomes distant from Debbie as he engages in casual sex with two of his classmates, Matt and Ryan.
 Matt's pets vanish and he later finds the furniture in his house rearranged.
-Matt then goes missing and his dead body is later discovered in an arrangement with the corpses of his pets.
+Matt then goes missing and his body is later discovered in an arrangement with the corpses of his pets.
 The police rule this to have been an accidental death by misadventure involving heavy drug use, but Bret suspects otherwise when Matt's father shows him pictures of the crime scene.